echo-bravo-yahoo/wildflower/README.md

 2. Install Deno (or let wildflower install Deno for you.)
 2. Pull in your existing meadows.
 3. Run `wildflower sow` distribute your config files.

+## Todo:
+- Add a `till` function that creates `meadows.js` automatically.
+- Create an "update" or "install" command or something, so that we can get new versions of wildflower (b/c deno caching is a thing)
+- Possibly use the update or install instead of the initial installer?
+- Add ability for wildflower to run commands
+- Add some kind of ordering mechanism (wait for 'x' before doing 'y'.)

 ## Known bugs:
 - Gather deletes a directory synchronously when an async workflow would be ideal